scipy-lectures/scientific-python-lectures/intro/scipy/index.rst

     >>> np.allclose(res, ref)
     True

-However, it is numerically favorable for small :math:`y`, when explicit addition of ``1`` would lead to loss of precision due to floating point truncation error.
+However, :func:`scipy.special.xlog1py` is numerically favorable for small :math:`y`, when explicit addition of ``1`` would lead to loss of precision due to floating point truncation error.

     >>> x = 2.5
     >>> y = 1e-18